Mel Owens

-Mel Tyrae Owens (born December 7, 1958) is a former American football linebacker.
-He played college football at the University of Michigan from 1977 to 1980.
-He was selected by the Los Angeles Rams in the first round (ninth overall pick) of the 1981 NFL Draft.
-He played nine seasons as a linebacker in the National Football League (NFL), all with the Rams.
-He compiled 26.5 quarterback sacks.
+Mel Tyrae Owens (born December 7, 1958) is an American former professional football player who was a linebacker for the Los Angeles Rams of the National Football League (NFL).
+He played college football at the University of Michigan from 1976 to 1980.
+He was selected by the Los Angeles Rams in the first round (ninth overall pick) of the 1981 NFL draft.
+He played nine seasons with the Rams and compiled 26.5 quarterback sacks.
+Owens later became a sports lawyer in Laguna Hills, California.